What Are The Best Resources For Competitive Programming?

 TopCoder is one of the prestigious sites for coding challenges.
-The credit for introducing ranking in the coding competition goes to this website but frankly speaking, problems here are more complex so the website is good for advanced level programmers.
+The credit for introducing ranking in the coding competition goes to this website but frankly speaking, problems here are more complex so the website is good for advanced-level programmers.
 Once you have a good grip on programming then moving to this site will be more beneficial.
-You will find a lot of options on this site like an app, chatbot, website, design, software development and you can also test and fix bug here.
+You will find a lot of options on this site like an app, chatbot, website, design, software development, and you can also test and fix bugs here.

 HackerRank is very good for beginners so even if you want to print your first program “Hello World!” then definitely HackerRank gives this opportunity to you.
 It has a pretty good UI with boilerplate code pre-written that helps beginners to start competitive coding.
 They host some contests on a monthly basis such as CodeSprints, 101 Hacks, HourRanks.
 Week of Code, you can visit the link Contests for details, you can also create contest here and encourage programmers to compete with each other.

-The main four core focus areas of HackerRank is Practice, Compete, Job and Leader board.
-So practice here as much as you can, set a good ranking, participate in contests and get hired by leading companies from this site such as Adobe, LinkedIn, Twitter, DropBox, Booking.com, CapitalOne, Washington, Washington Post, Dell, RedHat, Uber and a lot more.
+The main four core focus areas of HackerRank are Practice, Compete, Job, and Leader board.
+So practice here as much as you can, set a good ranking, participate in contests, and get hired by leading companies from this site such as Adobe, LinkedIn, Twitter, DropBox, Booking.com, CapitalOne, Washington, Washington Post, Dell, RedHat, Uber and a lot more.

-Cook the best recipe with your code, become a master chef and get into the top companies.
-Sounds funny but CodeChef is really an awsome Indian based competitive programming website which has a large community of programmers.
+Cook the best recipe with your code, become a master chef, and get into the top companies.
+Sounds funny but CodeChef is really an awesome Indian-based competitive programming website that has a large community of programmers.
 It is an Indian educational initiative of Directi.
-Problems are categorized in different levels like Beginner, Easy, Medium, and Hard.
+Problems are categorized into different levels like Beginner, Easy, Medium, and Hard.

-Some of the beginners find this website a bit difficult even if they are solving easy level questions over here.
+Some of the beginners find this website a bit difficult even if they are solving easy-level questions over here.
 So switching to this website after HackerRank will be a good choice if you are starting from the very basic.
-The best thing about this website is that if you are unable to solve the problems, you can check the editorial, try to write a solution again and get it accepted and if you have solved the problem still you can check the code of other good coders to find the best solution for the same problem.
-In both of the way, you learn a lot.
+The best thing about this website is that if you are unable to solve the problems, you can check the editorial, try to write a solution again, and get it accepted and if you have solved the problem still you can check the code of other good coders to find the best solution for the same problem.
+In both ways, you learn a lot.

-Codeforces is a Russian website which is best for competitive programmers and hosts contests more frequently.
+Codeforces is a Russian website that is best for competitive programmers and hosts contests more frequently.
 They organize 4 to 5 short contests of 2 hours in a month.
-Sometimes they also host contest 2-3 per week.
+Sometimes they also host contests 2-3 per week.
 They have a variety of language options for coding.
-After participating in a lot of contest you can also create your own contest and earn money through this site.
+After participating in a lot of contests you can also create your own contest and earn money through this site.